tnc-css/marxan-cloud/README.md

 ### Running the Marxan Cloud platform

-Run `make start` to start all the services.
+Run `make start-api` to start the MarxanCloud API services in containers, via Docker Compose.

-Run `make start-api` to start api services.
+To enable the Node inspector while running the MarxanCloud API services in containers, use `make debug-api` instead.
+Example configuration files for debugger setup in popular editors are provided in the `docs/developers/editors/` documentation folder.

 ### Running the notebooks